nine7nine/Wine-NSPA/README.md

 __Wine-NSPA Wiki;__ https://github.com/nine7nine/Wine-NSPA/wiki
 _________________________

+### IMPORTANT:

+ - While I have begun Wine-NSPA-8.0 development: I Do NOT recommend using or building Wine-NSPA-devel.
+It's highly experiemental and there are some issues with Upstream Wine that need to be addressed (some really annoying bugs/instability caused by upstream).
+I expect now that the 'Feature Freeze' has begun, we should start seeing some of the bugs / regressions getting fixed, but it'll take a bit of time.

+ -  Please use Wine-NSPA-7.5, it is rather stable and works well.
+I will eventually promote / replace 7.5, when 8.0 is ready.

 ### Preface:

 Wine-NSPA focuses on the integration of performance enhancements and RT related features that help proaudio apps run better.
 Currently, Fsync/futex_waitv is the prefered method for improving synchronization primitives support, which requires kernel-level support (linux-5.16+).
 I have implemented improved Scheduling and RT support via out-of-tree patchwork, and my own modifications to Wine.
 This fork also integrates the out-of-tree Wineserver Shared Memory patchset, a Multi-threaded Wineserver implementation (shmem per Thread patch), the Wine Low Fragmentation Heap patchwork, and a number of other out-of-tree patchsets.
 Some of these other features do require kernel-level support. (but Wine-NSPA will work without them too).